alexditu/ag-csv-table-generator/README.md

 The scripts checks which owners are members in the Association and groups their properties by their name.

 ## Build
-run `/build.sh` script
-the executable will be generated in binary/ folder
+Run `/build.sh` script.
+The executable will be generated in binary/ folder.

 ## Run
 ./binary/gen-ag-table <input csv>